|Nutritional Guidelines (per serving)|

 Besides the use of the fresh ingredients, you're going to love the fact that you won't have to turn on the stove, and heat up your kitchen, to prepare a syrup for this ginger lemonade; Just blend, chill, and serve.

-During winter you can prepare this lemonade on the stove and serve heated!
+During winter you can prepare this recipe on the stove and serve heated as a ginger lemon tea!

 - 1/2 to 2/3 cup of freshly squeezed lemon juice (amount depends on how lemony you like it)